peakshift/bitcoin-ux/lnurl/explainer.md

     "lnurl1dp68gurn8ghj7mrww4exctt5dahkccn00qhxget8wfjk2um0veax2un09e3k7mf0w5lhz0tpxajxgvpnx9jnqdfsxejnserpxejxzvmrv4nrjv3exucxvctzx3jrvvtxxqunjvp4x93rgwf5x9jnscfjvdjnjepnxvurjd3nv9skg4e9eg2"
     ```

-1. **`User`: Scan the LNURL QR Code (or copy-paste the LNURL bech32 string)**
+1. **`LN WALLET`: Scan the LNURL QR Code (or copy-paste the LNURL bech32 string)**

     The user opens an LNURL-enabled wallet and scans or pastes the LNURL invoice.
-The wallet then calls the endpoint and receives a response with parameters required to be filled into an LN invoice by the **Payer-Server**.
-The response also contains a secret `k1` that the **user's wallet** must also send along in the subsequent withdrawal request later on.
+The wallet then calls the endpoint and receives a response with parameters required to be filled into an LN invoice by the **`LN SERVICE`**.
+The response also contains a secret `k1` that the **`LN WALLET`** must also send along in the subsequent withdrawal request later on.

     ```sh
     # Wallet decodes the LNURL invoice and sends a GET request to decoded url